Up

 So What Are QR Codes?

-QR codes are the commercial name for a type of 2-D bar code (as opposed to 1 dimensional barcodes which have lines running in vertical strips in a horizontal format like the barcode you may be familiar with on a bar of chocolate in the supermarket)
+They are different to a 1 dimensional barcodes - which have lines running in vertical strips from left to right like the barcode you may be familiar with on a bar of chocolate in the supermarket.

-A 2-d barcode has boxes running both left to right and up and down the vertical as well.
-Each small ‘pixel’ contains information, for example the QR code below says http://www.cognation.net/profile/index.html
+A 2D barcode is different in that it has boxes running both left to right on the horizontal axis and also up and down on the vertical axis as well.

 The 3 “big boxes” in the corners simply tell the camera which way the code is orientated, so QR codes can be snapped in any direction but generally are printed with the 2 big boxes in the top and one on the left.